 Well, Orlando Realtors® are not surprised, right?
 Orlando as number 1 was a no-brainer.

 Not only Orlando grabbed the first place on both our best cities to invest in real estate and best places to retire list – while being featured at our best cities for families and almost making the best cities for singles – but Central Florida as a whole has been one area to keep an eye on with Tampa making the best cities to invest in real estate list.
 The area has grown like crazy in the last few years!
-Orlando Real Estate Agents have never worked so much.
+Real Estate Agents in Orlando FL have never worked so much.
 And the trend is showing no signs of stopping either.

 Aside from the well-known argument – and rightfully repeated by Orlando agents all the time – that Florida has no income tax, most Orlando residents will agree this city is for everyone.
 Diverse by design, old and young, country or metropolitan, Orlando and adjacent cities are developing themselves as a huge metropolitan area with a small town feel.
 Infrastructure has been steadily improving to attend to the highly touristic attractions within the city.